MohdMusaiyab/google-search-page-clone/README.md

 4. Click on a search result to view the full content.

 Feel free to modify the HTML, CSS, and JavaScript files to customize the clone according to your preferences.
+## Deployment
+The site is deployed and accessible online at [https://google-search-page-clone.onrender.com/](https://google-search-page-clone.onrender.com/).
+You can visit the link to explore the functionality and design.